Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Ontario

-Emissions in Ontario are covered by a combination of provincial and federal carbon pricing mechanisms:
+All emissions in Ontario are currently taxed through a combination of provincial and federal programs.

-Ontario’s baseline and credit system is called the Ontario Emissions Performance Standard (EPS), and is scheduled to replace the Federal OBPS starting January 1, 2022.
+Ontario’s baseline and credit system is called the Ontario Emissions Performance Standard (EPS).
 The performance standard system applies to industrial facilities that emit more than 50,000 tonnes of CO2e per year.

 Under the province’s performance standard system, each emitter is required to reduce its emissions annually, starting with a baseline amount determined by the facility’s historical emissions.